nmshd/documentation/_docs_integrate/11-connector-configuration.md

 -   **clientId** `required`

     The client id is required to communicate with the Enmeshed platform.
+It can be aqquired from the [Enmeshed Support](/integrate/basics#support).

 -   **clientSecret** `required`

     The client secret is required to communicate with the Enmeshed platform.
+It can be aqquired from the [Enmeshed Support](/integrate/basics#support).

 ## `database`